AdaCore/gnatdashboard/gnathub/docs/source/user-manual/introduction.rst

 Introduction
 ============

-|GNATdashboard| is a tool that monitors the software quality of Ada projects.
+|GNATdashboard| is a product for monitoring the software quality of Ada
+projects.

 |GNATdashboard| fits naturally into a software development team's workflow
-by using projects files to configure, run, and analyze the ouput from
+by leveraging on project files to configure, run, and analyze the ouput from
 |GNAT| tools.
 Its driver program processes data such as compiler warnings,
 |CodePeer| diagnostic messages, style check violations, and coverage data,
 and makes it available for reference and analysis through its local